matthiasbruns/android-kotlin-clean-architecture/README.md

 ## MVPVM

-After we went through the whole model part of MVPVM, we can start looking at the view and presenter.
+After we went through the whole model part of MVPVM, we can start looking at the view, viewmodel and presenter.

-### Adapter and ViewModel
+### Adapter and ViewHolder
 We need an adapter for the RecyclerView.
 The DogsAdapter knows how to load the images and display the dog information in an item view.